Content Map Terms

 • Provider details, including location and contact information

-The Buyer's Guide does not endorse any particular therapy and is not a substitute for expert clinic advice.
-Rather, it is intended to augment current informational materials that may be provided to patients and referring practitioners.
+The guide does not endorse any particular therapy and is not a substitute for expert clinic advice.
+Rather, it is intended to augment current informational materials that may be provided to patients and refer practitioners.

 Treatment Overview